amanocha/promotion_candidate_cache/README.md

 #### Realistic Scenario: Fragmented Memory

 To demonstrate how the utility curves translate to a realistic scenario, e.g. where memory compaction often takes place to form contiguous physical memory regions for promotions, we evaluate the PCC approach when system memory is 50% and 90% fragmented and compare it to HawkEye and Linux.
 We provide infrastructure to fragment memory by allocating one non-movable page in every 2MB-aligned region.
-To run fragmented memory experiments independently, execute `sudo bash run_frag.sh`.
+To run fragmented memory experiments, execute `sudo bash run_frag.sh`.

 #### Sensitivity Analysis: PCC Size